mjhinek/comp1406/Tutorials/T1/README.md

 __1)__ Modify the provided **Tutorial01.java** program.
 The comments in the java file tell you what you should be adding/modifying.
 Go to the __main__ method and start there.

 __2)__ Make a zip file of your **comp1406a0** directory.
 Use the default windows archive program.
 Right-click on the folder name, chose *send to* and then *compressed (zipped) folder*.
-Rename your zip file **assignment0-ABCHIJXYZ.zip** (where ABCHIJXYZ is your 9 digit student number).
-Submit your zip file to the submission server **http://134.117.31.149:9091/**
+Rename your zip file **tt1-USRENAME.zip** (where USERNAME is your *cmail* username).
+Submit your zip file to the tutorial submission server **http://134.117.31.???:9091/**

 You can resubmit as many times as needed.
-Do not move on to the next part until you have a submission that receives a grade greater than 1.
+Your last submission before the deadline (2 hours after the tutorial ends) will be your final submission and your grade wil be based on that submission.

 Please note that ALL programming assignments will be submitted in this way.
 Be sure you understand how to submit to the server.